sundeepbassi/fun-ships/README.md

 - Putting the code into the Pep8 linter validator testing check.
 The code was passed without any problems and errors.

 - I also did tests on the inputs to see what would happen if I inputted a number above 9.
-The function workS because the player is prompted to input a number between 1 and 9.
+The function works because the player is prompted to input a number between 1 and 9.

+  I did a test with my mentor to see what would happen if I inputted a letter, a symbol and an empty space.
+A bug was removed.
+The output for this test was working and informed the player to select the correct input required to play the game (numbers between 1-9)

 - The code was also tested on the local terminal and in Heroku.